 The youth (our kids) are the most important thing.
+MORE important than just winning!

 But that does not mean soccer is not important.
-It is !!
+It is!!
 Kids (and their parents) expect to be taught correct proper soccer skills and tactics.
 AYSO is both a YOUTH and a SOCCER organization.